 By the 1950s, however, two developments began to merge, one epistemological and one political-economic.
 In the world of academic epistemology, both European and Anglo-American theorists were reaching skeptical and pessimistic conclusions about the powers of reason: Heidegger was ascendant on the Continent and Logical Positivism was reaching its dead end in the Anglo-American world.
 And in both theoretical and practical politics and economics, the failure of Marxism to develop according to the logic of its traditional theory was reaching a crisis.
-The merging of these two developments yielded the surging to prominence of non-rational and irrationalist Left socialisms.
+The merging of these two developments yielded the surging to prominence of nonrational and irrationalist Left socialisms.

 The symptoms were many.
-One was manifest in the splintering of the monolithic Marxist movement into many submovements emphasizing the socialism of sex, race, and ethnic identity.
+One was manifest in the splintering of the monolithic Marxist movement into many sub-movements emphasizing the socialism of sex, race, and ethnic identity.
 Such movements abandoned the universalistic conceptions of human interests implicit in seeking a collective consciousness of the international proletariat.
 The international proletariat is a highly abstract concept.
 The universality of all human interests is a very sweeping generalization.
-Both abstraction and generalization require a strong confidence in the power of reason, and by the 1950s that confidence in reason had evaporated.
+Both abstraction and generalization require a strong confidence in the power of reason, and by the 1950s that confidence in reason had evaporated.23

-&lt;sup>25 See Chapter Three above.
+23 See Chapter Three above.

-The loss of confidence in reason implied, as a matter of practical politics, that the intellectuals now had even less confidence in the average person's capacity for abstract reasoning.
+The loss of confidence in reason implied, as a matter of practical politics, that the intellectuals now had even less confideence in the average person's capacity for abstract reasoning.
 It is hard enough for a trained intellectual to conceive, as classical Marxism requires, of all of humankind as ultimately members of a universal class sharing the same universal interests.
 But-the more epistemologically-modest theorists of the 1950s begin to ask-can we really expect the masses to abstract to the view that we are all brothers and sisters under the skin?
 Can the masses conceive of themselves as a harmonious international class?
 The intellectual capacity of the masses is much more limited, so appealing to and mobilizing the masses requires speaking to them about what matters to them and on a level that they can grasp.
 What the masses can understand and what they do get fired up about are their sexual, racial, ethnic, and religious identities.
-Both epistemological modesty and effective communication strategy, then, dictated a move from universalism to multiculturalism.
+Both epistemological modesty and effective communication strategy, then, dictated a move from universalism to multiculturalism.24

-In effect, by the late 1950s and early 1960s, significant portions of the Left came to agree with the collectivist Right on yet another issue: Forget internationalism, universalism, and cosmopolitanism; focus on smaller groups formed on the basis of ethnic, racial, or other identities.
+In effect, by the late 1950s and early 1960s, significant portions of the Left came to agree with the collectivist Right on yet another

-&lt;sup>26 For example, British Marxist Ralph Miliband: "Marx and later Marxists [were] far too optimistic in relying on the class location of wage earners to produce a 'class consciousness' that would obliterate all divisions among them.
+24 For example, British Marxist Ralph Miliband: "Marx and later Marxists [were] far too optimistic in relying on the class location of wage earners to produce a 'class consciousness' that would obliterate all divisions among them.
 This quite clearly greatly underestimated the strength of these divisions; and it also failed to take account of what might be called an epistemic dimension, meaning that it is a great deal easier to attribute social ills to Jews, black people, immigrants, other ethnic or religious groups than to a social system and to the men who run it and who are of the same nationality, ethnicity, or religion.
 To acquire this class consciousness requires a mental leap which many people in the working class (and beyond) have performed, but which many other people, subject to intense obfuscations, have not ...
 [C]lass location produces a consciousness which is much more complex and wayward than Marxism assumed; for it leads to reactionary positions as well as progressive ones ..." (in Panitch ed., 1995, 19).